2025 Copa América Femenina

 The 2025 Copa América Femenina was the 10th edition of the main international women's football championship in South America, the Copa América Femenina, for national teams affiliated with CONMEBOL.
 The competition was held in Ecuador from 11 July to 2 August 2025.
 The tournament was originally scheduled to begin on 12 July 2025, but CONMEBOL announced on 3 July 2025 that the first match would be played on 11 July 2025.

 In the final, Brazil defeated Colombia in a penalty shoot-out after a 4–4 draw in extra time to win their fifth consecutive and a record-extending ninth overall title.

 Unlike all previous editions, the tournament did not act as South American qualification for the 2027 FIFA Women's World Cup with a separate qualifying tournament called the Women's Nations League being organised instead.
-However, it did provide two slots for the 2028 Summer Olympics women's football tournament.
+However, it did provide two slots (and later on, an intercontinental play-off spot) for the 2028 Summer Olympics women's football tournament.
 In addition to Peru (who qualified automatically as hosts) it also provided three more places for the 2027 Pan American Games tournament.